huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_certificate.md

   certificate.

 * `private_key` - (Required, String, ForceNew) Specifies the private key.
 Changing this creates a new certificate.

+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project ID of WAF certificate.
+  Changing this parameter will create a new resource.

 ## Attributes Reference